Aw, jeepers-rats, it's always something...

 We will pay $200 per story.
 Writers will retain full rights to their works.
 We will maintain the right to publish on this site and to reprint the story in a trade compilation or anthology.
 If we decide to reprint it, we will pay another 25 percent of the original fee.

-We believe this is an opportunity for serious writers to reach the most voracious readers of fiction on this planet: the people who buy comics.
+We believe this is an opportunity for serious writers to reach the most voracious readers of fiction on this planet: the clear-eyed souls who buy comics.
 We will do our best to promote our writers and their works.

 For short stoy submissions, we don’t suggest pitches.
-Good grief, the pieces are simply too short.
+Good grief, these are short stories.
 We ask writers to upload their work through the porthole below.
-It will take probably a month for us to reply - at times, we've been buried by submissions - but we will get back to you.
+It will take probably six weeks for us to reply - at times, we've been buried by submissions - but we will get back to you.

 We want to build a reputation for quality writing, and for treating our contributors respectfully, the way we’d want to be treated.
-If you don’t hear from us in five weeks after a submission, something may have slipped between the cracks.
+If you don’t hear from us in, say, seven weeks, something may have slipped between the cracks.
 Please feel free to send us a reminder.
-We won't secretly hold it against you (as - surely - other publishers do.)
+We won't secretly hold it against you (as other publishers do.)

-At times, to stay afloat, we simply have to close this submissions porthole.
+At times, to stay afloat, we open and close the submissions porthole.
 Check back regularly.